MoxieColor/moxiecolor/pages/licensing.md

 **You may:**
 - Photograph/market your finished physical goods.
-- State the material source (e.g., “surface design by Jennifer Chin, fabric by Spoonflower”).
+- Please state the material source (e.g., “surface design by Jennifer Chin, fabric by Spoonflower”). mutual support among makers and artist is a wonderful thing!

 **You may not:**
 - Scan/recreate/trace the pattern digitally.